PetEngine/PetEngine/documentation/shaders.md

 Possible values:
 - NEVER
+- ALWAYS
+- NOT_EQUAL
+- EQUAL
 - LESS
-- EQUAL
 - LESS_OR_EQUAL
 - GREATER
-- NOT_EQUAL
 - GREATER_OR_EQUAL
-- ALWAYS

 Default value:
 - GREATER

 ### 2.12.
 BlendLogicOpEnable

+Only for signed, unsigned and normalized integer framebuffers.

 Possible values:
 - false